-At some point within each three-year recertification cycle, licensees must take at least 4 hours of professional ethics and 1 hour in sexual harassment prevention training.
-There are no further subject area requirements for Illinois CPAs.
+At some point within each recertification cycle, licensees must take at least 4 hours of professional ethics and 1 hour of sexual harassment prevention training.
+However, there are no other subject area requirements for Illinois CPAs.

 Credit Limitations and Calculation

-It is possible for Illinois CPAs to gain CPE credit for instances of formal instruction or presentation.
-Here, credit is equal to presentation time plus preparation, where preparation is limited to two times presentation.
-Preparation time for repeat instruction will only be granted if the subject material has been substantially altered or changed.
+It is possible for Illinois CPAs to obtain 60 CPE credits for instruction or presentation.
+Here, credit equals presentation time and preparation together, where prep is less than twice the presentation length.
+But prep time for repeat instruction will only be given if the subject material has been altered or changed.

-College or university courses are an approved form of continuing professional education for licensees in Illinois and are worth up to 15 CPE credits per semester hour or 10 CPE hours per quarter hour.
+College or university courses are also an approved form of CPE.
+They are worth up to 15 CPE credits per semester hour or 10 CPE hours per quarter hour.

-Credit for non-verifiable CPE is limited to 60 hours per recertification period and includes the following:
+Limited credit for non-verifiable CPE is 60 hours per renewal period and includes the following:

-- Consultations with experts or research in an area new to the licensee (limited to 10 hours)
+- Consultations with experts or research in a new area (10 hours)

-Credits can be obtained in half-hour increments after the first full hour of credit has been obtained.
+Credit can be earned in half-hour increments after the first full hour of credit has been gained.

 Other Policies and Exemptions

-Licensees with an address on record outside of Illinois shall be considered compliant with Illinois CPE requirements if the licensee has complied with the CPE requirements of the state in which their address is on record.
-Principal jurisdiction must require at least 120 hours of CPE over a three-year period.
+Licensees with an address on record outside of Illinois are considered compliant with the state’s CPE requirements.
+But only if the licensee has complied with the CPE requirements of the state in which their address is on record.
+And that location must require at least 120 hours of CPE over a three-year period.

-The following categories describe CPAs who are automatically considered exempt and do not have to meet continuing professional education requirements, with the understanding that they offer no services to any parties:
+Some CPAs are automatically exempt and do not have to meet CPE requirements.
+In order to qualify, they must offer no services to any parties.
+These include: